webpolis/blackbird/README.md

 ### How It Works
 Bitcoin is still a new and inefficient market.
 Several Bitcoin exchanges exist around the world and the proposed prices (_bid_ and _ask_) can be briefly different from an exchange to another.
 The purpose of Blackbird is to automatically exploit these temporary price differences.

 Here is an example with real data.
 Blackbird analyzes the bid/ask information from two Bitcoin exchanges, Bitfinex and Bitstamp, every few seconds.
 At some point the spread between Bitfinex and Bitstamp prices is higher than an `ENTRY` threshold (first vertical line): an arbitrage opportunity exists and Blackbird buys Bitstamp and short sells Bitfinex.

-Then about 4.5 hours later the spread decreases below an `EXIT` threshold (second vertical line) so Blackbird exits the market by selling Bitstamp and buying Bitfinex back.
+Then, about 4.5 hours later the spread decreases below an `EXIT` threshold (second vertical line) so Blackbird exits the market by selling Bitstamp and buying Bitfinex back.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/11370278/6548498/64764de6-c5d1-11e4-855b-c2eebb3b782b.png"  width="70%" alt="Spread Example">